OGsoundFX/C-Workshop/README.md

 ## function declaration (with data type specification)
 - .even? in C
+- Introduction to if statement
 - Let's have another example, before maybe? with int function() ?

+## Pointers and strings
+- pointers
+- strings & Null terminator
+- while loop (upercase, lowercase)

 ## Memory allocation and pointers (optional)
-- pointers
-- strings
 - malloc / realloc / free

 - ASCII ? we can talk a bout in the converters methods with the - '0' or +'0' converter

 ## Challenges
-- capitalize
+- capitalize (HARD)
 - check out other from 42